 Don’t be fooled into thinking that link building isn’t important anymore; it’s still very much a major ranking factor and there are many advantages to great link building.
 However, don’t be fooled by those emails and messages on social media from businesses who can ‘get you 100 backlinks for your website in a week’.
 This may be true, but they’re highly likely to all be spammy links that do nothing for your site, or potentially even damage it.

-With link building we suggest you think about quality over quantity, as high quality links are worth their weight in gold for your site.
+With link building for small (and big!) businesses, we suggest you think about quality over quantity, as high quality links are worth their weight in gold for your site.
 Do your research and reach out to business-relevant publications and other media sources that are right for your sector, and target audience.
 You could pitch things like important company updates, data-led stories which are linked to current affairs, offer to contribute to articles or provide expert opinion on pieces they’re writing/have published.
 For more details on link building and the different techniques you could use to get links to your site, have a read of our link building strategies blog post.

 Customer success stories and case studies are the perfect way to show potential customers just how great you are.
 Especially if you’re selling a more complex service that has a longer customer journey; tell them how you’ve helped others as it might resonate with them enough to get them over the line.